Princess Maria Tenisheva

 Maria Klavdievna Tenisheva (née Pyatkovskaya, in the first marriage – Nikolaeva, (20 May 1858 – 14 April 1928) was a Russian Princess, artist, educator, philanthropist and collector.
-She was born May 20, 1858, in St. Petersburg.
+She was born on 20 May 1858 in St. Petersburg.
 Maria Tenisheva is famous as the founder of the Art studio in St. Petersburg, and the Drawing School at the Museum of Russian antiquity in Smolensk, handicraft college in Bezhitsa town, as well as by artistic and industrial workshops held in her own estate of Talashkino.

 Biography

-Maria Pyatkovskaya was born on May 20, (June 1) 1858 in St. Petersburg.
+Maria Pyatkovskaya was born on 20 May (1 June) 1858 in St. Petersburg.
 The girl was illegitimate, and grew up in her stepfather's wealthy house; she was quite a shy girl, despite many governesses, nurses and teachers present in the house.
 Little Maria was expected to be obedient and restraint.
 His mother was cold to her, apparently binding to this child the moments of her life which she was trying to forget.

 When 16-year-old Maria graduated from private school, Rafail Nikolaev, a young lawyer, proposed to her.
 The idea that the marriage would give her freedom pushed her to give her consent.
 The couple had a daughter, also named Maria, but the marriage did not work out, as the husband was a gambler.
 "Everything was so gray and ordinary, meaningless," she wrote later.
 Soon Maria Tenisheva went to Paris to study singing with the famous Marchesi.
 She had a beautiful soprano.
 Maria also took her little daughter to France.
 That was a really tough time for Maria, as her husband refused to grant her permit to leave and her mother also stopped her allowance.
 Maria took singing lessons with Mathilde Marchesi, and also graphics lessons.
 Marchesi was sure that her student was born to have the glory of Russian opera singer.
 Maria was offered to take a tour of France and Spain.
 But due to a conflict with the entrepreneur, Maria refused to go, moreover, she decided that singing and stage performance were not for her.
 Upon returning to St. Petersburg, she attended Baron von Stieglitz classes.
 At the time, Maria studied the history of art and spent time reading books and visiting museums.

 In 1892, Maria married Prince Vyacheslav Nikolayevich Tenishev, an outstanding Russian manufacturer.
 However, his relatives did not recognize Maria, and she was not inscribed into the Tenishev genealogy.
 The couple settled in the Khotylevo estate acquired by Prince Tenishev in Bryansky district, Orel province.
 The estate was situated on the banks of the Desna river, where the princess founded a one-class school.